bcgov/openconsult/Core-consultations-dataset-requirements.md

 ConsultationId                       | TEXT     | A unique ID used internally by the consulting organization to identify this particular consultation.
 If not such ID exists, one should be generated for publishing purposes.
 Title                                | TEXT     | A short-form description of the consultation, preferably under 140 characters.
 StatusCurrent <sup>[1](#note1)</sup> | TEXT     | The current status of the consultation.
+OrganizationName                     | TEXT     | The name of the organization on who's behalf the consultation is being conducted.
+For most data publishers this will always be themselves.
+For agencies that facilitate consultations for multiple organizations it may vary.

 <a name="note1">1</a>. `StatusCurrent` is not required if the optional Status changes dataset is provided.